Last Updated: June 19, 2019

 (Again, not on the Ala Carte menu, but I assume this is part of Bar-A-Thym’s daily dessert selection that goes at $8/item.)

-Basically raspberry overload but not to worry, obviously it doesn’t taste like a singular ingredient.
 The mousse was light, sweet and creamy.
-The agar strip tasted like natural raspberries while sorbet was sour – all of which catered to few of our taste buds.
+The agar strip tasted like natural raspberries while the sorbet brought tartness.
 The fresh lychee was a contrasting flavour from this raspberry orgy of a dessert.

 After this having so much raspberry, I realised raspberries weren’t that bad after all (originally not a fan).
 The previous paragraph had me typing and reading raspberries so many times, I was starting to spell it wrong.